Neerattupuram: Boat race

-Every year, the placid waters of the River Pamba plays host to a magnificent feat- the Uthradam Thirunal Pamba Boat Race.
+Every year, the River Pamba plays host to the Uthradam Thirunal Pamba Boat Race.

 Held during Uthradam, one of the most auspicious days of Onam (the harvest festival of Kerala), the boat race enjoys a wide participation with locals and tourists thronging the banks of the river and egging on the rowers with much fervor.

 This grand water regatta unleashes such a visual splendor that travelers arrive in large numbers from far and wide to watch this glorious spectacle.
 The serene waters of the River Pamba at Neerattupuram in Alappuzha is transformed into a race track as majestic snake boats slice through the waters to the rhythmic notes of the boat songs.

 The water sport witnesses a participation of more than 100 oarsmen in snake boats.
 The oarsmen chant the vanchipaattu (boat songs) and beat their oars on the waters in unison to propel their boats to the finishing point.
 The rowers compete with all their vigor to bag the prestigious K.C.
 Mammen Mappillai Trophy.